Cookie Consent by Free Privacy Policy Generator website

 Telephone: 0113 2064102.

-The National Data Guardian opt-out programme is a new service that allows people to opt out of their confidential patient information being used for research and planning, which has overtaken the Type two opt out.
+The National Data Guardian opt-out programme is a service that allows people to opt out of their confidential patient information being used for research and planning, which has overtaken the Type two opt out.

 Top of page